education.vic.gov.au

 Appealing a Disability Inclusion Profile outcome

-School principals can appeal the outcome of a profile, if it was determined ineligible for tier 3 funding, on the following grounds:
+School principals can appeal the outcome of a profile, if it was determined ineligible for tier 3 funding on the basis of threshold not being met, on the following grounds:

 • there were procedural deficiencies in the profile and tier 3 funding process